 2022 Credit Facility-In December 2022, the Company refinanced its 2018 credit facility and replaced it with a new 2022 credit facility, entered into with a bank syndicate, that includes a \$56.2 million term loan (the "2022 Credit Facility Term Loan") as well as a revolver allowing the Company to borrow up to \$150.0 million (the "2022 Credit Facility Revolver"), both of which are collectively subject to a borrowing base calculation.
 The 2022 Credit Facility is secured by certain properties in the Company's real estate portfolio: six office properties and one hotel property (as well as the hotel's adjacent parking garage and retail property).
-The 2022 Credit Facility bears interest at (A) the base rate plus 1.50% or (B) SOFR plus 2.60%.
+The 2022 Credit Facility Beavs interest at (A) the base rate plus 1.50% or (B) SOFR plus 2.60%.
 As of June 30, 2024, the variable interest rate was 7.93%.
+The 2022 Credit Facility Revolver is also subject to an unused commitment fee of 0.15% or 0.25% depending on the amount of aggregate unused commitments.
 The 2022 Credit Facility is guaranteed by the Company and the Company is subject to certain financial maintenance covenants.
-The 2022 Credit Facility is guaranteed by the Company and the Company is subject to certain financial maintenance covenants.
 The 2022 Credit Facility matures in December 2025 and provides for two one-year extension options under certain conditions, including providing notice of the election and paying an extension fee of 0.15% of each lender's commitment being extended on the effective date of such extension.
-As of June 30, 2024 and December 31, 2023, \$0 and \$53.0 million, respectively, was available for future borrowings.
+As of June 30, 2024, and December 31, 2023, \$0 and \$53.0 million, respectively, was available for future borrowings.

 As of each of March 31, 2024 and June 30, 2024, the Company was not in compliance with a financial covenant under the 2022 credit facility.
-Such noncompliance constituted an event of default under the 2022 credit facility.
+Such non-compliance constituted an event of default under the 2022 credit facility.
 On May 14, 2024, lenders under the 2022 credit facility and the Company entered into an agreement (the "First Modification Agreement") pursuant to which the lenders waived such event of default with respect to the test period ending March 31, 2024.
 On August 7, 2024, lenders under the 2022 credit facility and the Company entered into an agreement (the "Second Modification Agreement") pursuant to which the lenders waived such event of default with respect to the test period ending June 30, 2024.
 Pursuant to the Second Modification Agreement, the Company will not be able to borrow under the 2022 credit facility without the consent of the lenders until certain conditions are satisfied, including delivery of a revised business plan acceptable to the lenders and re-establishing compliance with the financial covenant.
 There can be no assurance as to when or if such conditions will be satisfied.
-The Company believes that it could rely on other sources for its liquidity needs, including, among other things, (i) obtaining new or modifying existing credit facilities and term loans; (ii) offerings of shares of Common Stock, preferred stock or other equity and or debt securities of the Company; (iii) the addition of senior recourse or non-recourse debt using existing assets as collateral; (iv) the sale of existing assets; (v) partnering with co-investors; and or (vi) cash flows from operations.
+The Company believes that it could rely on other sources for its liquidity needs, including, among other things, (i) obtaining new or modifying existing credit facilities and term loans; (ii) offerings of shares of Common Stock, preferred stock or other equity and or debt securities of the Company; (iii) the addition of senior recourse or non-recourse debt using existing assets; (v) partnering with co-investors; and or (vi) cash flows from operations.
 Among other restrictions, the Second Modification Agreement also prohibits subsidiaries of the Company that own properties that secured the 2022 credit facility from making any distributions to its parent entities.
-The Second Modification Agreement, the Company made a \$4.0 million repayment under the 2022 credit facility.
+The Second Modification Agreement did not waive compliance with the financial covenant for the test period ending September 30, 2024 or any future period.
+Simultaneously with the execution of the Second Modification Agreement, the Company repaid \$4.